AleksSG/Web-App/README.md

 Showing the songs of a group (or the movies of a director) is not implemented yet, but they can be seen from the django admin interface

 If the user is not logged, the navbar shows the "Register" and "Log in" buttons.
 If the user is logged, the navbar shows the "Logout" and "MyProfile" buttons.

+### How to run the application using docker-compose

+In /Web-App/MML, do the following command:
+  $sudo docker-compose up

+This will run the application.

+For visit the application as a user, write in the browser the url "localhost:8000"

+### How to run the application on Heroku